Nigerian Chieftaincy: Diaspora chieftaincy

 The modern chieftaincy system often includes diaspora chieftaincy — the establishment of a traditional leader role to represent migrant minority communities within a traditional state.
-Diaspora chieftaincy is a relatively recent development within the chieftaincy system, emerging in the second half of the twentieth century; these diaspora chiefs serve as traditional authorities for non-indigene ethnic groups in the traditional states covering major cities, often acting as intermediaries between their communities and the local political system.
+Diaspora chieftaincy is a relatively recent development within the chieftaincy system, emerging in the second half of the 20th century; these diaspora chiefs serve as traditional authorities for non-indigene ethnic groups in the traditional states covering major cities, often acting as intermediaries between their communities and the local political system.

 Diaspora chieftaincy originates from migrant hometown associations that sought formal representation within host communities.
 For example, in the Kano Emirate, the Oba of the local Yoruba community was appointed in 1974 as the first diaspora chief, followed by the Eze Igbo in 1988.
 Additionally, diaspora chiefs can be appointed for non-indigenous Nigerian groups, seen in the Kano Emirate appointment of the Wakilin Yan China for the Chinese community in the city in 2019.
 Diaspora chiefs are typically selected based on their status within the minority community, often wealthy business figures or influential leaders in hometown associations.
 Unlike hereditary traditional rulers, they do not necessarily come from royal lineages but gain legitimacy through community endorsement and recognition by local authorities.
 The role typically includes organizing cultural events, advocating for the interests of their communities, and negotiating access to public resources.

 The rise of diaspora chieftaincy has been met with both support and criticism.
 Proponents argue the appointments provide non-indigene communities with a voice in local governance by increasing the likelihood of their inclusion in decision-making processes.
 However, scholars have debated whether diaspora chiefs genuinely empower their communities or merely reinforce their status as second-class citizens.
 Opponents contend that by operating within the traditional governance framework, diaspora chiefs can unintentionally legitimize the exclusion of their communities from full political participation.
 Despite these debates, diaspora chieftaincy continues to expand, with similar structures emerging among Nigerian immigrant communities abroad.